atom-retros/atomcms/README.md

     </a>
 </div>

+**Disclaimer**

+Atom CMS is purely an education project.
+I am not responsible for how or where Atom CMS is being used.

 ## What is Atom CMS?
 Atom CMS is a Habbo Retro CMS, aiming to provide the best experience possible for you and your users.